EventStacks/website/pages/posts/asyncapi-v3-request-reply.md

 In the simple example above, we saw how you could set up a request/reply pattern across two applications where one application is the requester and the other is the replier.

-However, in an protocol-agnostic world there are many different sub-patterns to the simple request/reply.
+However, in a protocol-agnostic world, there are many different sub-patterns to the simple request/reply.
 All of which AsyncAPI v3 enables.

 ## Request/reply with dynamic response channel

 In some cases, we do not know the reply channel at design time, but instead, it's dynamically determined at runtime.
 This could, for example, be using the request message payload or header to dictate the response address.

 Take notice of how we utilize `address: null` to define that we don't know the address just yet.
 This is just for illustration purposes as you can also omit the property entirely.
-We then utilize the [Operation Reply Address Object](https://www.asyncapi.com/docs/reference/specification/latest#operationReplyAddressObject) to define that the address of where to send the reply is located dynamically in the message header under `replyTo`.
+We then utilize the [Operation Reply Address Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.14#operationReplyAddressObject) to define that the address of where to send the reply is located dynamically in the message header under `replyTo`.

 ```yml
 asyncapi: 3.0.0